mbufi/RoboND-Kinematics-Project/writeup_template.md

 ```
 ![Theta1][image2]

 The real challenge came when calculating theta 2 and 3.
 After looking at various text books, I stumbled across a diagram that was critical to my understanding in solving these two angles.
-A

 ![Theta2][image3]